 College of Arts and Sciences 226

-Professor Byrne believes his role as a teacher is to make the authors and the readings in literature classes come to life for the students.
-Even if the events and characters are fictional, he wants students to respond in ways that will make it possible for the content to enrich their own lives.
+Professor Byrne joined the Valparaiso University English faculty in 1984.
+He believes his role as a teacher is to make the authors and the readings in literature classes come to life for the students.
+Even if the events and characters are fictional, he wants students to respond in ways that might allow the content to enrich their own lives.
 In his creative writing classes, Professor Byrne attempts to establish a constructive community of writers aiding one another in developing compelling and publishable works.
-His teaching specialties include twentieth-century poetry and fiction, contemporary poetry and fiction, creative non-fiction, film studies, environmental literature, and creative writing.
+His teaching specialties include modern and contemporary poetry and fiction, nineteenth-century poetry, film studies, environmental literature, and creative writing.

 Ph.D. - University of Utah; M.F.A., B.A. - Brooklyn College (CUNY)